-PLAGIARISM ONLINE
+PLAGIARISM & AI USE ONLINE

-Whether intentional or not, students caught plagiarizing in an online class for the first time will have that class put on hold, and the student will be provided an Academic Integrity Online Reflection.
-Upon completion of the Academic Integrity Online Reflection, the class will be reopened.
-In the same online class, if a second incident of plagiarism, intentional or not, is caught, the class will be closed.
-Students will be able to take the class during the regular school year in-person, or in summer school, if it is offered in-person.
+Whether intentional or not, students caught plagiarizing in an online class for the first time will have that class put on hold, and the student will be provided an additional opportunity to learn about citing sources. an Academic Integrity Online Reflection.
+Upon completion of the additional learning opportunityAcademic Integrity Online Reflection, the student's courseclass will be reopened.
+In the same online courseclass, if a second incident of plagiarism, intentional or not, is caught, the courseclass will be closed.
+Students will be able to take the courseclass during the regular school year in-person, or in summer school, if it is offered in-person.